-If you can reach a financial settlement with your spouse without the need for Court proceedings, you may need a Consent Order detailing the terms of that agreement.
-A Consent Order is a document detailing the terms of a financial settlement which is approved by both parties and filed with the Court for approval and sealing during the divorce process.
-Once sealed by the Court, a Consent Order becomes a legally binding Order.
-A Consent Order can also be approved by the Court after the divorce proceedings have ended but it is advisable to ensure the two are linked.
+If you agree a financial settlement with your spouse, following separation, you should make arrangements for a Financial Order (also traditionally known as a Consent Order) to be prepared, detailing the terms of your agreement.
+A Financial Order is a document detailing the terms of a financial settlement, willingly entered into by both parties and filed with the Court for approval and sealing during the divorce process.
+Once sealed by the Court, a Financial Order becomes a legally binding Order of the Court.

 Many people are not aware that applying for a divorce does not automatically address all financial issues, and finalising the divorce does not automatically close the door on financial claims.
-Often, instead, people find themselves on the receiving end of a financial application made by their ex-spouse long after the divorce proceedings have been finalised.
+Often, people find themselves on the receiving end of a financial application made by their ex-spouse long after the divorce proceedings have been finalised.

-To prevent this from happening, therefore, you should ensure that a solicitor prepares the Consent Order, even if you have been able to reach agreement directly with your spouse.
-This ensures that the Order covers everything and does not leave you exposed to future financial claims.
+You should therefore ensure that a solicitor prepares a Financial Order, detailing the terms of a financial agreement.
+This ensures that the Order closes the door on future financial claims, where appropriate, and does not leave you exposed to future financial claims.